 You competed as a world class wrestler.
 What did you learn from the experience?

 My biggest lesson from wrestling was learning how to assemble a team.
 When I was competing, there were certain things I knew well and certain things I didn’t.
 I quickly learned it was important to surround myself with teammates and coaches who could cover my blind spots.
 For example, I view the world as glass half full, but I find it is important to have teammates who are slightly more pragmatic around me, so we can build a holistic plan for our clients.

 I also quickly discovered that each wrestler’s style is unique to them, which is what makes the sport so interesting.
 Some wrestlers are short and muscular, and others are tall and lean.
 Either way, they can win championships.
 Because of this lesson, I know there are multiple ways to success.
 You must be nimble; encouraging and thoughtful; and learn to be comfortable being uncomfortable to achieve the best results with your team, and it’s the same for clients and their financial goals.

 I still coach today, which I really enjoy, because my athletes continue to teach me something new every season.

 Why are you passionate about the financial industry?

-The family wealth industry is dynamic and complex.
+The wealth management industry is dynamic and complex.
 There are multiple of opportunities to be flexible and try something new.
 I really enjoy working closely with my clients to ensure their finances are working in conjunction with their values and in turn, supporting their communities and loved ones.